About Dr. Isaac George,

 Dr. George is board certified by the American Board of Surgery and the American Board of Thoracic Surgery.

 During his career, Dr. George has received numerous honors and awards including:

 * Duke University Comprehensive Cancer Center Fellowship * Pi Tau Sigma, Mechanical Engineering Honor Society * New Era Cardiac Surgery Conference Scholarship (2004) * Blakemore Award - Best Resident Research Award, Columbia University- College of Physicians and Surgeons (2006, 2007, 2008)

-with Dr. George
+with Dr. Isaac George, MD

 To schedule an appointment with Dr. George, you can:

 The office of Dr. George is located at 177 Fort Washington Avenue, New York City, NY 10032.
 To get driving directions to this office, please click the map below.